CodeAndWeb/ngx-translate.org/src/content/docs/40-resources/02-faq.md

 ### Why am I getting deprecation warnings after upgrading to v17?

-v17 includes deprecation warnings for methods and properties that have been renamed or changed.
+v17 includes helpful deprecation warnings for methods and properties that have been renamed or changed.
 These warnings help you identify code that needs updating:

 - Update `setDefaultLang()` to `setFallbackLang()`
 - Update `getDefaultLang()` to `getFallbackLang()`